pidgezero-one/smrpgpatchbuilder/README.md

 The assembler script is really just a glorified wrapper that looks for files in the disassembler output directory and then calls the dialog collection's `.render()` method and writes the raw output to a file.
 If you're using the `.render()` method on a `DialogCollection` in your own project, it will return 2 bytearrays that you can do whatever you want with (see previous section)

+## NPC Sprites

+NPC sprites use uncompressed tiles, an image pack, an animation pack, and a container that references all three of those things.
+These all exist in different parts of the ROM.

+If you're disassembling a ROM where you haven't moved any of this info to a different part of the ROM, you can just copy and paste the config files from the config.example folder.
+If you're disassembling a romhack that has moved any of this data, you can define the ranges in the config files.

+- tiles_read.input - uncompressed tiles (accepts multiple ranges)
+- imagepack_read.input - image packs (only accepts one range)
+- animationpack_read.input - animation packs (accepts multiple ranges, but hasn't been tested with more than one)
+- toplevelsprite_read.input - containers (only accepts one range)

+When assembling sprites, you can specify where you want them to be written:
+- tiles_write.input - uncompressed tiles (accepts multiple ranges, but be sure to break them up by upper byte so that pointers work correctly, see example file)
+- animationdata_write.input - animation pack data (accepts multiple ranges)
+- Image packs and animation data pointers will be written to the same place it reads from, starting at the address you specify in imagepack_read.input
+- Containers also will be written to the same place specified in toplevelsprite_read.input

 ### Disassembling sprites

 ```bash